-- When you orient: Do you pay attention to their particular need for information?
+- When you onboard: Do you pay attention to their particular need for information?
 Do you orient to the company, its culture and their position?
 Do you encourage co-workers to be welcoming?
 Do you check in with them often during the first 90 days?

-- When you train & develop: most high performers want to do well and they want to learn.
+- When you train & develop: Most high performers want to do well and they want to learn.
 Smart employees get the connection between personal development and advancement.
-How do you know what they want and what you need them to know.
+How do you know what opportunities they value?
 Simple strengths and weaknesses assessment/discussions will reveal the information you need.

-- When you evaluate: Do you evaluate their quantitative (objectively measured) results and qualitative (relationship, social, subjective) results?
+- When you evaluate: Do you evaluate their quantitative (objectively measured) results and qualitative (relationship, social, subjective) experiences?

-- When you listen to input: Your employees are a valuable source of real inside information.
+- When you listen: Your employees are a valuable source of real inside information.
 It pays to gather their opinions or input on company-wide initiatives and plans, in a truly inclusive way.
 Also top on the list is listening to their hopes for advancement.
 Use this as an opportunity to plan their development to make them happen.

-- When you respond to their needs: Employee needs and situations have a strong relationship to the benefits they need.
+- When you respond to needs: Employee needs and situations relate directly to the benefits they value.
 Younger employees need access to housing, money for education costs or student loans and real-time access to payroll information.
 They need less full medical benefits and they can tolerate higher deductibles.
-Older, more established adults need different things.
+Older, more established adults need other things.
 Think about choices.
 Think about everyone.

-- When you encourage rest: All employees and by association, their employer benefit from resting their minds and their bodies.
-If your employees carry out manual tasks, this increases in importance.
-Strive for coverage so that employees can take their time off.
-Don’t pay them cash for unused time off unless its an unusual situation that does not repeat.
+- When you encourage rest: All employees benefit from resting their bodies and minds.
+If your employees carry out manual tasks or work long hours, this increases in importance.
+Strive to structure coverage so that employees can take their time off.
+Don’t pay them cash for unused time off unless its an unusual situation.
+Leaders, set a genuine example here!

 - When you offer opportunities: Some employees want to do the same job for years.
-Some really don’t.
-If your employees want varying experiences let them tryout different jobs.
-This builds broadly talented folks who are great candidates for leadership and helps them develop awareness of their own needs and strengths as well as the challenges other departments face.
+Some want genuine advancement.
+If your employees want varying experiences, let them tryout different jobs.
+This builds candidates for future leadership and helps them develop awareness of their own needs and strengths as well as the challenges other departments face.
 Broad-thinking, self aware employees are your friend.